On the farm

 Protection and proper use of natural resources is an important objective for the turkey industry.
 Farmers as responsible stewards of the land, air and water, use modern agriculture methods to provide safe, affordable, healthy foods to feed our families and a growing world.
 Because of the intensive nature of modern turkey husbandry, very little land is actually devoted to production.
 The biggest potential impact is from the use of the bedding material ("litter") used in the turkey houses.
 Litter is rich in nutrients such as nitrogen and is recycled as an organic fertilizer on farm fields.

 Careful management ensures that litter is used in accordance with the nutritional needs of crops so that nutrient enrichment of groundwater and surface water is eliminated or minimized.
-Take this video visit to Bar G Ranch Poultry, where the natural bedding in the turkey houses is managed and restrored productivity to pasture and forage land that now supports a cattle and grasses.

 Click here to learn how the turkey industry ensures the health and well-being of its flocks.